niki4/py_webapi_telegram_bot/README.md

 Here is the list of available commands:
 /start - show this welcome screen
-/show - get variable number of items in given category (default = all) /create - to create new item, e.g. '/create products title=IPhone price_rub=10' /update - to change item info, e.g. '/update products 1 price_rub=999' /delete - to remove item, e.g. '/delete products 1'
+/show - get variable number of items in given category (if no id provided, will show all items in category) /create - to create new item, e.g. '/create products title=IPhone price_rub=10' /update - to change item info, e.g. '/update products 1 price_rub=999' /delete - to remove item, e.g. '/delete products 1'